taky-kongo/alx-low_level_programming/README.md

 0x08-recursion: In this project, we have seen recursion and how to implement it.

 0x09-static_libraries: In this project we see the static libraries.
 We see their use and their importance.

+0x0A-argc_argv: In this project we have seen the arguments of the main function and how to use them.
+Also we saw how to use __attribute__((unused)) or (void) to compile functions with unused variables or parameters.